Ranakpur Jain Temples

-At a distance of 33 km from Kumbhalgarh Fort, and 97 km from Udaipur, Ranakpur Jain Temple is one of the holy places of Jain religion situated at Ranakpur near Sadri town in Pali district of Rajasthan.
-Ranakpur is one of the five most important Jain pilgrimage sites of India and among the most famous jain pilgrimage places to visit in Rajasthan.
+At a distance of 33 km from Kumbhalgarh Fort, and 97 km from Udaipur, Ranakpur Jain Temple is a holy place situated at Ranakpur near Sadri town in the Pali district of Rajasthan.
+Ranakpur is one of the five most important Jain pilgrimage sites of India and among the most famous places of pilgrimage in Rajasthan.

-The temple is dedicated to Tirthankara Adinath.
-The complex structure of the temple has four separate entrance doors to penetrate in the chambers.
+The temple is dedicated to Tirthankara Adinath, and is one of the famous places to visit as part of Kumbhalgarh tour.
+The complex structure of the temple has four separate entrance doors to penetrate the chambers.
 These chambers lead to the main hall or garbhagriha, where the idol of Lord Adinath is placed.
 The four-faced image of the Lord suggests the pursuit of Tirthankara's for the four directions and eventually the cosmos.
 The idol of the Lord is encircled by many other smaller shrines and domes.

 Built over 40000 sq. feet of land, the sprawling temple is known for its intricate carvings and architectural beauty.
 The temple complex comprises four subsidiary shrines, along with 29 pillared halls and 80 domes that are supported by 1444 pillars, all intricately carved.
 The carvings on these pillars are present at a height of 45 feet and include pictures of nymphs playing flute and in various dance postures.
 It is surprising to know that no two pillars have the similar design.
 Apart from this, another stunning act about these pillars is that they change their color from golden to pale blue during the day.
 There are two huge bells in the main prayer hall, which are 108 kg each.